+Figure 1:

-Figure 1: Evolutionary Benefits From On Farm Conservation of Agri.-Diversity
+Evolutionary Benefits From On Farm Conservation of Agri.-Diversity

-Landrace F The rich diversity in a crop like with a high degree of variability within and among the varieties can be solely attributed to the evolutionary process that took place In situ conservation in the farmers fields over the years.
-The researchers in the past have empirically captured the variability in trops like indigenous rice cultivars in India.
-In addition to Exchange among norphological features such as Selection by yield and straw, physiological characters as well-as agro-n the duration of the crop, plant height, inflorescence length, number of panicles and weight, Biotic features Abiotic Genebank spikelets, kernel, aroma and so on were studied by Fvariation, analysis of is the co-efficient of chniques such variance (ANOVA) and cluster analysis.
+The rich diversity in a crop like rice with a high degree of variability within and among the varieties can be solely attributed to the evolutionary process that took place in the farmers fields over the years.
+The researchers in the past have empirically captured the variability in crops like indigenous rice cultivars in India.
+In addition to yield and straw, physiological characters as well as agro-morphological features such as the duration of the crop, plant height, inflorescence length, number of panicles and seeds, seed weight, features of spikelets, kernel, aroma and so on were studied by employing the statistical techniques such as the co-efficient of variation, analysis of variance (ANOVA) and cluster analysis.
 Salient findings of a few important studies focused on PGR in rice are summarized below:

 1. Hore and Sharma (1991) analyzed the variability in the land races of rice collected from north east regions of India.
-These varieties exhibited the features of (a)

-high degree of adaptability capable of growing at a depth of 5-6 meter water to high annual rainfall to severe drought conditions; (b) protein content varied from 6 to 14 % and amylase content varied from 0 to 29.5 %; (c) high level of resistance to blast diseases and pests such as gall midge and stem borers.
+These varieties exhibited the features of (a) high degree of adaptability capable of growing at a depth of 5-6 meter water to high annual rainfall to severe drought conditions; (b) protein content varied from 6 to 14 % and amylase content varied from 0 to 29.5 %; (c) high level of resistance to blast diseases and pests such as gall midge and stem borers.
 The researchers attributed this variability mainly for the geographical variations and the prevalence of ethnic diversity in the region.
 There are 67 different ethnic groups using these varieties in the region.